ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ### Instance configurations
 {: #mcv_ordering-sys-config}

-You can select **New Configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.
+You can create a new configuration to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.

 You can also select a sample configuration template to further edit it, or to update it and then save it as a new configuration template.

-For a sample configuration, click **Topology diagram** to see an example of the configuration.
+To see an example of an instance configuration, click **Topology diagram** next to the **Instance configurations** field.

 ### Instance name
 {: #mcv_ordering-sys-inst-name}